isomerpages/moe-woodlandspri/_curriculum/Programme for Active Learning (PAL).md

 *   Exhibit curiosity and positive attitudes in learning
 *   Enjoy group experiences and develop teamwork

-In summary, PAL will enhance the experiences of pupils in the moral, physical, aesthetics, social and emotional domains of learning for a holistic education
+In summary, PAL will enhance the experiences of pupils in the moral, physical, aesthetics, social and emotional domains of learning for a holistic education.

 #### **What**
-These modules are divided into two broad areas, Sports & Games and Outdoor Education, and Performing Arts and Visual Arts.
+These modules are divided into two broad areas, Sports &amp; Games and Outdoor Education, and Performing Arts and Visual Arts.

 Themes